-Within each of the previously mentioned activity headings are a series of 'descriptors' with scores ranging from 0 to 12 points.
+Each of the activity headings above have a series of 'descriptors', with scores ranging from 0 to 12 points.

 The descriptors describe related tasks of various levels of difficulty and the different types of help you need to complete each task.
 You score points for the descriptor that best describes the level at which you can complete the task safely, to an acceptable standard, repeatedly and in a reasonable amount of time.
 The highest descriptor scores from each activity heading are added together to work out your points for each component.

-We list the descriptors and scores for the daily living activities in Appendix 1 on page 25 and for the mobility activities in Appendix 2 on page 31.
+We list the descriptors and scores for the daily living activities in Appendix 1 on page 19 and for the mobility activities in Appendix 2 on page 25.